cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 Thesis files can be passed to the `native-image` tool so that the used classes will not be removed during the image build process.

 It is worth mentioning that the close work assumption is good for security as it eliminates the possibility of various code injections (e.g., the [Log4j vulnerability](https://nvd.nist.gov/vuln/detail/CVE-2021-44228) that shocked the web in 2021 was possible due to the exploitation of the dynamic class loading mechanism in Java).
-On the other hand, the points-to-analysis makes AOT compilation slower than JIT because all the reachable bytecode needs to be analyzed, which is an expensive computational tack.
+On the other hand, the point-to-analysis makes AOT compilation slower than JIT because all the reachable bytecode needs to be analyzed, which is an expensive computational tack.

 # Is GraalVM the Future of Java?